-A staging system known as the TNM Classification of Malignant Tumors (TNM) was created in the 1990s to help doctors determine which stage of disease the mesothelioma patient is in.
+A staging system known as the TNM Classification of Malignant Tumors (TNM) was created in the 1990s to help doctors determine which stage of the disease a mesothelioma patient is in.

 Stage I: Localized

 Stage I is the first stage of mesothelioma.
 It’s broken up into either Stage IA or Stage IB.
 At this point, the cancer is still localized and patients have the best chances of successful treatment.

 Stage IA is diagnosed when the cancer is located in either the lining of one side of the chest wall or the lining of the chest cavity, between the lungs.
 At this stage, cancer has not yet spread from these points in the body.

 Stage IB is diagnosed when the cancer is found in both the lining of the chest walls as well as the lining of the chest cavity.
 Again, cancer has not yet spread from these points.

 Stage II: The First Advanced Stage